shtse8/DartScript/memory-bank/activeContext.md

   access.

 ## Recent Changes

+- **Updated README:** Added a framework comparison table (Flutter, Vue, React, Angular, Dust) and a list of current gaps compared to mature frameworks.

 - **Optimized Renderer Attribute Patching:** Added an `identical` check in the `_patch` function to skip attribute updates if the old and new attribute maps